High School and Middle School Scholarships

 We know each student’s situation is unique, so tell us why you are recommending your student to receive a scholarship.

-Apply for a scholarship *Note: Only Counselors can apply for scholarships for students
+Apply for a scholarship *Note: Only Educators can apply for scholarships for students

-Submit a scholarship as a counselor for a student by following these steps:
+Submit a scholarship as an educator for a student by following these steps:

 1. Information needed to complete the application form: